rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 Rackspace has a 30-day cancellation policy.
 Inform us of your intentions by either calling us or submitting a support ticket.

-**Note:** Email hosting services are a month-to-month service billed in appears and are not billed pro-rata.
+**Note:** Email hosting services are a month-to-month service billed in arrears and are not billed pro-rata.

 ### Mail terms, conditions, and acceptable usage policy